Verssae/NeuroJIT/README.md

 ╰──────────────────────────────────────────────────────────────────────────────╯
 ```

+### 3) Filtering the Dataset

+To filter the dataset for the JIT-SDP, run `scripts/filtering.ipynb`.

-Or just use the pre-computed HCC metrics and baseline dataset in `data/dataset/hcc` and `data/dataset/baseline`, respectively.
+Or just use the pre-computed commit understandability features and baseline dataset in `data/dataset/filtered`.

 ## 2. Reproducing the Results

 ### Pre-analysis

-To reproduce the pre-analysis results, i.e., the distribution of the dataset and the correlation between HCC features and defect-inducing risks, run the `table-distribution` and `plot-hmap`. `plot-hmap` also generates the collinearity between features for RQ2.
+To reproduce the pre-analysis results, i.e., the distribution of the dataset and the correlation between CUF and defect-inducing risks, run the `table-distribution` and `plot-hmap`. `plot-hmap` also generates the collinearity between features for RQ2.

 ```bash
 $ python scripts/pre_analysis.py --help